Little Airplane Productions: The Little Airplane Academy

-Little Airplane Academy offers a three-day workshop twice a year at the company's South Street Seaport studios.
-Participants learn the fundamentals of creating a preschool series including pitching, writing, character design, directing and producing live action and animated shows.
+Little Airplane Academy offered a three-day workshop twice a year at the company's South Street Seaport studios.
+Participants learned the fundamentals of creating a preschool series including pitching, writing, character design, directing and producing live action and animated shows.
 In 2009, the Academy ran a one-day writing workshop with Susan Kim.
 Little Airplane has also hosted workshops in Qatar, England, and Norway.